When Does a Pedestrian Have the Right-of-Way?

 Children

 Children are more likely to get hit by a vehicle than the adult population because they are smaller and less visible to cars.
 Pedestrian accidents are particularly dangerous for children because they have less mass to absorb an impact, whereas an adult can probably take a larger hit because of their size.
 This size component often equates to larger or more significant injuries to children, sometimes killing them.
+Another thing is children just aren’t as aware of their surroundings as adults are.

+Compounded by them being “off in their own world” when playing, it can be a recipe for disaster.
 Furthermore, high school students in and around Denton tend to be less cautious about crossing the road at the appropriate times and places, leading to frequent instances of jaywalking.
 They are often experiencing freedom for the first time at an age where they are prone to take more risks, placing them at greater risk of being involved in a pedestrian accident.

 Denton Requirements for People Walking